 Good luck on the opener and remember to include a youngster in your next outdoors adventure!

-Mike Frisch is a western Minnesota fishing guide and co-host of the Fishing the Midwest TV series.
-Follow Fishing the Midwest on Facebook for more "fishy" information!
+Mike Frisch hosts the popular Fishing the Midwest TV series.
+Follow Fishing the Midwest on Facebook for more “fishy” information!